ttinoco/OPTALG/docs/opt_solver.rst

 Ipopt
 =====

 This is a wrapper of the solver `IPOPT`_ from COIN-OR.
-It corresponds to the class :class:`OptSolverIpopt <optalg.opt_solver.ipopt.OptSolverIpopt>`, and solves optimization problems of the form
+It corresponds to the class |OptSolverIPOPT|, and solves optimization problems of the form

 .. math::
    :nowrap: